Skip to Content

 Hair Botox Vs. Keratin Treatment: Which One Is Better?

-When researching ways to restore or straighten your hair, you’ll most likely find articles explaining hair botox and keratin treatments.
-While both methods give you smooth, straight, and frizz-free hair, the slight differences between them make them best suited for different hair types.
+While researching ways to restore or smooth your hair, you’ll most likely find articles explaining hair botox vs. keratin treatments.

-Let’s take a look at the differences between hair botox and keratin treatment to find which one is better for your hair type.
+Let’s look at the differences between hair botox and keratin treatments so you can pick what fits your hair goals.

 What Is Hair Botox?